hirosystems/docs/docs/platform/guides/create-chainhooks.md

 **End Block**: It is optional to specify the end block.
 However, to optimize your scan time, it is recommended to specify this field.

-**Expire After Occurrence**: You can specify a number greater than or equal to 1 to expire the chainhook after a specific number of occurrences.
+**Expire After Occurrence**: You can specify a number greater than or equal to 1 to expire the Chainhook after a specific number of occurrences.
 You can leave this blank if you don't want to set any limit.

 **Decode Clarity Values**: This is enabled by default for stacks predicates to help you decode clarity values in your contract.